darkwhispering/EP-Hashimage/readme.txt

 == Frequently Asked Questions ==

-= The hashimage dont show anything! =

-If the plugin don't show anything for you this is probably due to that the search result from twitter it empty.
-Test with another hashtag or do a search in twitter.com with the hashtag you want to use.
-If there is no results on twitter.com you found why the plugin is blank on your site.

-= A search on twitter give results but I'm not getting anything on my site. =

-If you are using version 2.3.0, please upgrade to the latest version. the 2.3.0 version has a bug in the async option that can cause this behavior.

-If you are running the latest version, try to deactivate all other plugins to see if that help.
-Also check that the uploads folder have read/write permissions.

 = I'm getting a lot of broken links. =

-The plugin stores the cache folder in wordpress uplaods folder.
+The plugin stores the cache folder in wordpress uploads folder.
 If you get broken images the plugin is unable to create the cache files.
 Make sure that the uploads folder is read/writable.

-*The versions below 2.3.3 of the plugin used the webservers default temp folder as cache folder.
-For the most the will work perfect, but in some cases it might not and you end up with broken images as result.
-A quick fix for this is to go into the plugin folder and change the cache folder path in timthumb-config.php.
-This might be updated as an option in the settings page in the future.*
+= It only displayes about 50 images when I set my limit to 100+ =

+Sadly, there are some limitations in both Twitter and Instagram.

+Instagram only return about 20 images on a search.
+You can find more information about it [here](http://stackoverflow.com/questions/12322028/what-is-the-maximum-number-of-requests-for-instagram)
+There is a way to get more results form instagram, but my time is limited so it have to wait for now.

+Twitter only return results from the lates 6-8 days, and most of the time this result in 50 - 70 items depending on how popular the hashtag you use it.
+You can read more about this in the twitter search api documentations [here](https://dev.twitter.com/docs/using-search)

 == Changelog ==

+= 4.0.0 =
+* You can now navigate between images in the lightbox
+* Autoload function not work more smoothly and displayes a loader when running
+* Remove cache tool added to settings page
+* Delete timthumb cache when plugin is deactivated
+* Delete cache in database when plugin is deactivated
+* + all fixed and updates done in the beta versions

 = 4.0.0b02 =
 * Fixed problem with refresh/autoload.
 * Renamed settings.php to settings-page.php for WP network support (having a settings.php breaks WP Network admin for some reason)
 * Better path handling to cache folder.
 Now works on wp sites that is hosting the installation in its own folder.

 = 4.0.0b01 =
 * Most of the plugin has been rewritten to make it more flexible and easier to use.